-Media has always played a role in how we think of ourselves.
+According to a trusted plastic surgery office suggests, media has always played a role in how we think of ourselves.
 I too was a victim to this.
 I wanted to dress like the characters on my favorite television shows, wear my hair like theirs, and have the life they perceived to live.
 I’m not sure what it is about us humans that make us want what others have.

 You have a brain for a reason which is to make up your own mind.
 By listening to what the media portrays as beautiful is basically letting a stranger run your life; letting them determine what you think, how you speak and act.
 Ironic as it is most images, models, actors and lifestyles that we idolize are not even real.

 Melanin is probably the most obvious yet beautiful quality that we have.
 If you’re unaware, Melanin, is the chemical that gives our skin the darkness or tone we have.
 It protects us from the extremely harsh rays of the sun and it also found in our hair.